mumtahena/Transcriptomics_data_model/README.md

 	* In terminal type: git clone https://github.com/mumtahena/Transcriptomics_data_model
 	* or
 	* You may use "Clone in Desktop" or "Download ZIP" buttons on the right side panel to download the repository.
-* Use an XML editor such as oXygen to validate the XSD and XML models
+* Use an XML editor such as oXygen to view and validate the XSD models and XML model instances

 # Acknowledements
+* Guilherme Del Fiol, MD, PhD
 * Bret Heale, PhD
 * Aly Khalifa
-* Guilherme Del Fiol, MD, PhD
+* Mumtahena Rahman, PharmD

 # Contacts
 For any questions, please email